-The main argument in favor of a narrow police powers carve-out is that it promotes investment.
-However, a narrow carve-out may lead to excessive investment.
-Blume, Rubinfeld, and Shapiro (1984) point out that court acceptance of the doctrine of regulatory taking provides investors free insurance against the loss induced by condemnation, thereby possibly leading to excessive investment.
-If international tribunals accept the doctrine of regulatory taking by adopting a narrow police powers carve-out, while domestic courts continue to reject the doctrine of regulatory taking, foreign firms implicitly receive subsidized insurance that is denied to domestic investors.
+The main argument in favor of a weak or non-existent police powers carveout is that it promotes investment.
+However, guaranteed compensation may lead to excessive investment.
+Blume, Rubinfeld, and Shapiro point out that court acceptance of the doctrine of regulatory taking provides investors free insurance against the loss induced by condemnation, thereby possibly leading to excessive investment.
+If international tribunals accept the doctrine of regulatory taking and rarely accept the police powers defense, while domestic courts continue to reject the doctrine of regulatory taking, foreign firms implicitly receive subsidized insurance that is denied to domestic investors.

-We show that a narrow police powers carve-out may also hinder investment.
-A narrow police powers carve-out transfers regulatory risk to the host, reducing the host's expected payoff from investment.
-If the carve-out is very narrow, the host's expected payoff may be negative and the host will want to reject some projects outright.
-Most investment treaties contain only weak rights of establishment, allowing the host to reject undesirable projects.
-Under these treaties, a narrow carve-out may compel the host to prohibit investment in risky sectors, even though the investment may increase global welfare.
+We show that a weak police powers carve-out may also hinder investment.6 A weak police powers carve-out transfers regulatory risk to the host, reducing the host's expected payoff from investment.
+If the carve-out is very weak, the host's expected payoff may be negative and the host will want to reject some projects outright.
+Most investment treaties contain only weak rights of establishment, allowing the host to reject undesirable projects (Vandevelde, 1998).
+Under these treaties, a weak carve-out may compel the host to prohibit investment in risky sectors, even though the investment may increase global welfare.

 Some agreements like NAFTA, though, guarantee stronger rights to invest.
-We show that under a narrow police powers carve-out, agreements with strong rights to invest may cause a host to receive more foreign investment, but benefit less.
-For this type of investment agreement, a broader carve-out can increase the host's expected benefit from FDI, and may be desirable on distributional grounds.
+We show that under a weak police powers carve-out, agreements with strong rights to invest may cause a host to receive more foreign investment, but benefit less.
+Furthermore, in the spirit of Blume, Rubinfeld, and Shapiro, we observe that some of the investment created may even be inefficient from a global perspective.
+For investment agreements with strong pre-investment rights, a clearer carve-out can increase the host's expected benefit from FDI, and may be desirable on distributional as well as efficiency grounds.